-Proposal for a harmonized mandatory front-of-pack nutrition labelling
+Proposal for a harmonised mandatory front-of-pack nutrition labelling

 In “A European Green Deal”

-The European Commission adopted the 'Farm to Fork Strategy for a fair, healthy and environmentally-friendly food system' on 20 May 2020, as part of the European Green Deal.
-This strategy aims to reduce the environmental and climate footprint of the EU food system and facilitate the shift to healthy and sustainable diets.
+The European Commission announced the 'farm to fork strategy for a fair, healthy and environmentally-friendly food system' on 20 May 2020, as part of the European Green Deal.
+The strategy aims to reduce the environmental and climate footprint of the EU food system and facilitate the shift to healthy and sustainable diets.
 The strategy targets the entire food chain and envisages to further empower consumers through labelling information.
-A Commission report on front-of-pack nutrition labelling was accompanying the Farm to Fork Strategy in May 2020.
+A Commission report on front-of-pack nutrition labelling (FOPNL) was accompanying the 'farm to fork' strategy in May 2020.

-The objective of establishing front-of-pack nutrition labelling is to improve consumers’ understanding of the nutritional value of foods, as well as stimulating food reformulation towards healthier foods and facilitating consumers’ healthier food choices.
+The aim behind FOPNL is to improve consumers' understanding of the nutritional value of foods, as well as stimulating food reformulation towards healthier foods and facilitating consumers' healthier food choices.
 EU measures in the food information area would reduce market fragmentation and facilitate a harmonised single market with incentives for healthy and sustainable food across the whole EU.
-The increased harmonisation may be in particular beneficial for SMEs as they would not need to comply anymore with different national labelling schemes (such as the Nutri-Score or the Keyhole) and could apply the same front-of-pack nutrition labelling scheme across the EU.
+The increased harmonisation may be in particular beneficial for SMEs as they would not need to comply anymore with different national labelling schemes (such as the Nutri-Score or the Keyhole) and could apply the same FOPNL scheme across the EU.

 References: